paulrobello/parllama/README.md

 ### Where we are
 * Initial release - Find, maintain and create new models
 * Theme support
-* Connect to remote instances
+* Connect to remote Ollama instances
 * Chat with history / conversation management
 * Chat tabs allow chat with multiple models at same time
 * Custom prompt library with import from Fabric
 * Auto complete of slash commands, input history, multi line edit
-* Ability to use cloud AI providers like OpenAI, Anthropic, Groq, and Google
+* Ability to use cloud AI providers like OpenAI, Anthropic, Groq, Google, xAI, OpenRouter, LiteLLM
 * Use images with vision capable LLMs
+* Ability to copy code and other sub sections from chat

 ### Where we're going

 * Better image support via file pickers
-* Ability to copy code and other sub sections from chat
+* Better support for reasoning / thinking models
 * RAG for local documents and web pages
 * Expand ability to import custom prompts of other tools
 * LLM tool use

 ## What's new

+### v0.3.16

+* Added providers xAI, OpenRouter, Deepseek and LiteLLM

 ### v0.3.15